MichaelCurrin/python-twitter-guide/docs/policies.md

 Or, check with the Twitter developers or tweepy support group to see if the action is allowed.

+### How do I get out of Twitter jail?

+Follow this [Wikihow](https://www.wikihow.com/Get-Out-of-Twitter-Jail) on how avoid get restricted by Twitter and what to do when it happens.
+Note that these are not specific to the API, so apply both for API and standard use.

 ## Dev app notes
 > Recommendations and warnings around applying for and using a Twitter dev app